MarioPW/nodejs_auth_system/README.md

 // Database Configuration
 // ============================================

-DATABASE_URL=postgresql://username:password@localhost:5432/auth_system_db
+DB_HOST=localhost // Hostname or IP address of the database server DB_PORT=5432 // Port number on which the database server is running DB_NAME=medical_db // Name of the database to connect to DB_USER=postgres // Username for authenticating with the database DB_PASSWORD=1234 // Password for authenticating with the database
-// All roles in a single variable separated by commas APP_ROLES=ADMIN,GUEST,MODERATOR or any role you need in your system. // Default role: USER; this will be assigned to new users or if no role is provided.
+// All roles in a single variable separated by commas APP_ROLES=ADMIN,GUEST,MODERATOR or any role you need in your system. // Default role: AUTH_USER; this will be assigned to new users or if no role is provided.

 // ============================================
 // Application Configuration
 // ============================================

 APP_NAME=your_app_name // Application name (Optional)
-NODE_ENV=development  //
+NODE_ENV=development // Allowed values: `development`, `production`.
+Determines security configurations (e.g., HTTPS, cookies).
-PORT=3000
+PORT=3000 // Port number on which the application server listens.
+Example: `3000`.
 ROOT_DOMAIN=http://localhost:3000
 FRONTEND_URL=www.frontend_url.com/ // The user will be redirected to this URL after authenticating with social_auth.

 // ============================================
 // JWT Configuration